 - Finding a mentor.
 Startups with mentors do much better than the ones who go at it alone.
 Maybe you’ll find the Yoda to your Skywalker at your next networking event!

 - Learning about different industries or disciplines.
 Networking events are not just valuable for the conversations, they usually have some really interesting educational content, too.
 For example, this time around at Startup Grind, we learned some things about B2B sales we never thought we wanted to know!

-- Practising communication and social skills.
-There’s no better way to put your social skills to the test than surrounding yourself with a bunch of strangers.
+- Practicing communication and social skills.
+There’s no better way to put your social skills to the test than by surrounding yourself with a bunch of strangers.

 - Building confidence.
 The more you network, the easier it will be.
 Soon, you’ll wonder why you were ever nervous in the first place.

 If you’re ready to start honing your networking skills, join us at our next ESEI event or let’s meet up at one of Barcelona’s many upcoming events!